patrick-12sigma/physiophile.github.io/_posts/2017-11-11-Learning_notes.md

 title: Learning Notes on Deep Learning
 ---

+This documents records the main takeaways during my learning of the theories and applications of Deep Learning.

 # Learning Notes on Deep Learning

-This documents records the main takeaways during my learning of Deep Learning.

 ## Tensorflow